Art Genie / stock.adobe.com

 If you’re running WooCommerce, sometimes transients created by WooCommerce can slow down your dashboard.
 Transients are basically a way of storing remote API calls in your local WordPress database.
 They certainly have a purpose.
 But they can also clutter up your database if you’re not careful.

-Pippin Williamson’s free Transients Manager plugin lets you manage your transients and delete those which have expired.
+Pippin Williamson’s free Transients Manager plugin lets you manage your transients and delete those that have expired.
 Give it a shot if you have a large WooCommerce store.

 11. Optimize Your WordPress Site’s Database

 Ok, I doubt this one will ever completely fix a slow WordPress dashboard all by itself.
-But optimizing your WordPress database will give you a slight improvement in performance.
+However, optimizing your WordPress database will give you a slight improvement in performance.

 By default, WordPress stores unnecessary data like post revisions and trashed comments in your database.
 Using a plugin like WP-Optimize allows you to clear out all of the junk and streamline your database.